-Jeanne Ecker received her bachelor's and master's degrees in elementary education from Northern Arizona University in Flagstaff, Ariz.
-She began her teaching career in Mesa, Ariz., and then spent 10 years with the Department of Defense Dependents Schools in Hanau, Germany; Camp Zama, Japan; and Subic Bay, Philippines, before relocating to central Indiana to teach in Noblesville Schools.
-Her teaching experience includes primary classrooms, intermediate classrooms, remedial reading, and special education.
+Jeanne Ecker received her bachelor's and master's degrees in elementary education from Northern Arizona University in Flagstaff, AZ.
+She began her teaching career in Mesa, AZ., and then spent 10 years with the Department of Defense Dependents Schools in Hanau, Germany; Camp Zama, Japan; and Subic Bay, Philippines, before relocating to central Indiana to teach in Noblesville schools.
+Her elementary teaching experience includes primary classrooms, intermediate classrooms, remedial reading, and special education.
 She has completed additional coursework from a variety of universities and is licensed in the areas of elementary education, reading, social studies (K-8), and learning disabilities.

 Jeanne Ecker began working at Anderson University as an adjunct faculty member in 2002 and has been a full time faculty member since 2006.